Regularity method and large deviation principles for the Erd\H{o}s--R\'enyi hypergraph: Introduction

 Within the context of large deviations, the regularity method approach is quite flexible, and we demonstrate this with an application to the upper tail for \emph{induced} homomorphism counts in \Cref{thm:induced-main}.
 We further obtain strong results for the lower tail of counts of Sidorenko hypergraphs in \Cref{thm:LT}.

-In $\mathsection$\ref{sec:LDPreg} we review the connections between large deviations problems, graph limits and the regularity method, highlighting one of our key technical results, the sparse counting lemma.
+In $\mathsection$\ref{sec:LDPreg} we review the connections between large deviations problems, graph limits and the regularity method, highlighting \nick{a special case of} one of our key technical results, the sparse counting lemma.
 In $\mathsection$\ref{sec:previously} we give an overview of previous works on upper and lower tails for random graphs, and in $\mathsection$\ref{sec:discussion} we discuss the potential scope and limitations of the regularity method approach to quantitative \abbr{ldp}s.